Triangulated categories of relative 1-motives: Triangulated categories of a-motives

 with the following properties. \begin{itemize} \item $T$ is a nowhere dense closed subset of $X$ and $U$ is its open complement. \item $h_U$ can be written as the composite of a purely inseparable finite morphism followed by a finite \'etale morphism. \end{itemize}

 Starting from the distinguished colocalisation triangle for the pair $(X,U)$ and applying $\pi_{X!}$, we obtain a triangle

 that we rewrite as

-The left-hand term is in $\DA_{n,c}^\gsm(k)$ by induction.
-To prove that the middle term is in $\DA_{n,c}^\gsm(k)$, it remains to prove the same for the right-hand term.
+The left-hand term of this last triangle is in $\DA_{n,c}^\sgsm(k)$ by induction.
+To prove that the middle term is in $\DA_{n,c}^\sgsm(k)$, it remains to prove the same for the right-hand term.
 Since $h_U$ is finite and the composite of a purely inseparable morphism followed by an \'etale morphism, the separation property of $\DA$ \cite[Theorem~3.9]{Ayoub_Etale} together with \cite[Corollaire 2.1.164]{Ayoub_these_1} implies that there is a natural isomorphism of functors: